carpentries-incubator/machine-learning-novice-python/_episodes/02-learning.md

 argmin\frac{1}{n}\sum_{i=1}^{n}(y_{i} - \hat{y}_{i})^{2}
 $$

-Before going further, let's stop and look at what this loss function means.
+Let's stop and look at what this loss function means.
 We'll plot the squared error for a range of values to demonstrate how loss scales as the difference between $y$ and $$\hat{y}$$ increases.

 ```python
 x = np.arange(-50, 50, 0.05)